 The Committee proposes adding eligibility criteria to Policy 6.1.B: Adult Heart Status 2 Requirements and Policy 6.1.C: Adult Heart Status 3 Requirements.
-The new criteria will permit adult candidates supported with a dischargeable LVAD for at least eight years to transition to status 2.
+These new criteria will be implemented in two phases, separated by an 18-month interval.
+In phase 1, the new criteria will permit adult candidates supported with a dischargeable LVAD for at least eight years to transition to status 2.
 Additionally, adult candidates who have been supported for at least six years with a dischargeable LVAD will be eligible for status 3 assignment.